-- r) Where the organization fails to close the findings within the time-frame agreed with inspectors, the organization has to request FSSD in writing for the extension of the findings due date.
-The concerned inspector will review the request for extension of the findings.
-After satisfactory review of the request for extension of findings, Inspector will forward the request to chief of the division and subsequently to Director of FSSD for approval of the request. - s) Where the organization has no reasonable and justified reasons for non-closure of findings within the time- frame agreed with Inspectors, necessary enforcement action will be initiated against the organization or the person responsible for non-compliance as the case may be. - t) Inspectors should prepare Audit Finding Tracking Database of all the finding so that the findings can be monitored and tracked. - u) The inspector should prepare themselves for the FSSD Monthly Meeting, Quarterly Surveillance Monitoring Meeting, Annual Surveillance Monitoring Meeting.
+- r) For Level 2 Findings, CAA Nepal shall grant a corrective action period appropriate to the nature of the finding but in any case initially must not be more than three months.
+In certain circumstances, Where the organization fails to close the findings within the time-frame agreed with inspectors, at the end of this first period, and subject to the nature of the findings, CAA Nepal may extend the corrective action period further by three months' period subject to a satisfactory corrective action plan agreed by CAA Nepal and CAA Nepal notifying the accountable manager of such extension.
+However, in granting such a change the past performance of the organization should be considered. - s) Where the organization has no reasonable and justified reasons for non-closure of findings within the time- frame agreed with Inspectors, necessary enforcement action (to suspend in whole or part of the approval) will be initiated against the organization or the person responsible for non-compliance as the case may be. - t) Inspectors should update Audit Finding Tracking Software with all the finding so that the findings can be monitored and tracked. - u) The inspector should prepare themselves for the FSSD Monthly Meeting, Quarterly Surveillance Monitoring Meeting, Annual Surveillance Monitoring Meeting.